oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 Now every REST call that does not finish in 15 will generate a timed out http response automatically.
 If there is a Fallback in place that will trigger the fallback, if there isn't a @Fallback then the caller will get a 408 Request Timed out" message and can determine if it's going to retry itself or not.

-Sort of going and deliberately putting delays into the code for now we can't test this.
+Short of going and deliberately putting delays into the code for now we can't test this.

 ### Finished the helidon code functionality
 Congratulations, you've finished the core Helidon functionality section of the lab.